The struggle to measure influencer marketing ROI

 While there are many ways to prove out the business value of influencer marketing, which option is right for you will depend heavily on where your products are sold, how frequently customers buy, and the level of data you have control over in terms of tracking and reporting.

-Below we've highlighted over twenty-five ways you can measure influencer marketing ROI, but you can also download the full white paper for additional information.
+Below we've highlighted over twenty-five ways you can measure influencer marketing ROI.

 Level 1: The Basics